L&D employees using an LMS integration

 1. Prevent high turnover and negative work culture: A study by the Chartered Management Institute (CMI) found that one in three employees have left jobs due to bad managers and a negative work culture.
 Plus, 50% of employees with ineffective managers plan to leave within the next year.

 1. Reduce the prevalence of "accidental managers": The same CMI study found that 82% of managers enter their roles without any formal training, leading to what is termed "accidental managers."
-These individuals often lack the necessary skills and knowledge to manage effectively, contributing to poor team performance and high attrition rates.
+These managers are often underprepared and don’t have the skills and knowledge to manage their team effectively, contributing to poor team performance and high attrition rates.

 About the Author